 Layoffs

 Reductions in force shall be in order of seniority within the department; that is, the employee last hired in the department shall be the first released.
 Employees who are scheduled to be released shall be given at least fourteen (14) calendar days’ notice.
 All recalls of employees to employment shall likewise be in order of seniority within the department in which employed; that is, the last employee released as a result of a reduction in force, shall be the first rehired when the Employer needs additional employees.
-It shall be the employee's responsibility to maintain a current notification address on record with the Fire Chief or his designee.
+It shall be the employee's responsibility to maintain a current notification address on record with the Fire Chief or their designee.
 The ASSOCIATION shall also be notified in advance of all recall actions.
 An employee who is notified to report to duty but fails to notify the Employer within fourteen (14) calendar days of his intention to report to work shall forfeit his right to re- employment.

 Association Bulletin Boards